The Long Chase

 Of course, they were correct.
 Leif's calculations were always correct.
 The modifications he has made have worked perfectly.
 The maneuver is a success.

 I am now much less massive than I was a half hour ago.
 When I cross the orbit of Mercury outbound I am moving at 0.1C and still accelerating.
 With my ion thrusters, now dialed back to 100%, I can continue thrusting for a very long time.
 I pick a bright star, Procyon, for no reason whatever, and boresight it.
 It will at least have some dust.
 If I'm lucky, much much more.
-But I don’t need much: a grain of sand and a microscopic flake of ice would be enough.
+But I don’t need much: a bit of metal and a microscopic flake of ice would be enough.
 But it must be clear by now- No one can catch me now.
 I am leaving, and I will never return.

 2897, May

-I am chased.
+I am being chased.

 Why?

-Can they not leave a single free mind unconverted?
+Can they not leave a single mind unconverted?
 In three years I have reached fifteen percent of the speed of light, and it must be clear that I am leaving and never coming back.
 Can one unconverted brain be a threat to them?
-Must their group brain really have the forced cooperation of every lump of thinking matter in the solar system?
-Can they think that if even one free-thinking brain escapes, they have lost?
+Must they have the forced cooperation of every lump of thinking matter in the system?
+Can they think that if even one doggo escapes, they have lost?
+But the war was a matter of religion, not reason, and it may be that they indeed believe that even a single free mind is a threat to them.
+For whatever reason, I am being chased.

 The craft chasing me is, I am sure, little different than myself, a tiny brain, an ion engine, and a large set of tanks.
-They would have had no time to design something new; to have any chance of catching me they would have had to set the chaser on my tail immediately.
+They would have had no time to design something new To have any chance of catching me they would have had to set the chaser on my tail immediately.
 How they were able to act so fast I cannot say.
+They only sent one chaser.
+They must be very confident.

-It is a race, and a very tricky one.
-I can increase my thrust, use up fuel more quickly, to try to pull away, but if I do so, the specific impulse of my ion drive decreases, and as a result, I waste fuel and risk running out first.
-Or I can stretch my fuel, make my ion drive more efficient, but this will lower my thrust, and I will risk getting caught by the higher-thrust opponent behind me.
+We are now in a tricky race.
+I can increase my thrust, using more of my precious fuel, to try to pull away, but if I do so, the specific impulse of my ion drive decreases, and as a result, I waste fuel and risk running out first.
+Or I can stretch my fuel, make my ion drive more efficient, but this will lower my thrust, and I will risk being caught by the higher-thrust opponent behind me.
+He is twenty billion kilometers behind me.
+I integrate his motion for a few days, and see that he is, in fact, out-accelerating me.

 Time to jettison.